SynthScribe: Deep Multimodal Tools for Synthesizer Sound Retrieval and Exploration

 \textbf{D1.
 Assisting Users in Finding Preset Sounds.} Participants mention having access to large preset libraries without a way to meaningfully search through presets.
 Since presets provide a useful foundation for many musicians, we intend to design a system that can search through presets irrespective of whether those presets come with rich text labels.

 \textbf{D2.
-Supporting Preset Modification.} SynthScribe should also enhance a musicians ability to meaningfully change preset sounds, enabling users to adapt a synth sound to their needs or to rapidly incorporate feedback from other stakeholders.
+Facilitating Finetuning of Existing Presets.} SynthScribe should also enhance a musician's ability to meaningfully change preset sounds, enabling users to adapt a synth sound to their needs or to rapidly incorporate feedback from other stakeholders.